cem-ergin/HackingWithSwift/README.md

 <img src = "https://user-images.githubusercontent.com/30066961/174487308-ca325b63-7323-4169-8853-1a163d53a46c.png" width = 30%>

 - [x] Try making two new toolbar items with the titles Back and Forward.
-You should make them use `webView.goBack` and `webView.goForward`<br>
+You should make them use `webView.goBack` and `webView.goForward`<br><br>
       _Created two UIBarButtonItem called goBack and goForward and I add them to toolbarItems with one extra spacer between goForward and refresh button._

-- [x] Try changing the initial view controller to a table view like in project 1, where users can choose their website from a list rather than just having the first in the array loaded up front.<br>
+- [x] Try changing the initial view controller to a table view like in project 1, where users can choose their website from a list rather than just having the first in the array loaded up front.<br><br>
       *I used programmatically view for this challenge.
 This tutorial from Martin Lasek helped a lot: https://martinlasek.medium.com/tutorial-adding-a-uitableview-programmatically-433cb17ae07d<br>Please don't forget giving tableView delegate and dataSource to self (tableView you created).
 I forgot and I worked ~2 hours to find what cause the error.
 It was these 2 lines.*
 ```swift
   tableView.dataSource = self // you can't see tableView items if you don't give dataSource itself